albertmercade/futbolico/README.md

 * [GNews](https://gnews.io/) - News API

-**DISCLAIMER:** I am by no means an iOS app development expert and don't claim to be one, this was my first app.
+**DISCLAIMER:** This was my first app and I don't claim to be an iOS app development expert.